 Addressing maternal health is a federal priority area, and many community, state, and federal partners are actively engaging in a variety of initiatives throughout Region VIII (CO, MT, ND, SD, UT, WY) aimed at improving maternal health outcomes.
-CHAMPS is hosting an online convening of health center and maternal health experts, to foster efficient cross-program collaborations and to share evidence-based models or promising practices that support improved maternal health.
+On January 22, 2026, CHAMPS hosted an online convening of health center and maternal health experts, to foster efficient cross-program collaborations and to share evidence-based models or promising practices that support improved maternal health.

-Health center clinical and enabling services staff, state and local health officials, and individuals from maternal health community organizations are encouraged to attend.
+Health center clinical and enabling services staff, state and local health officials, and individuals from maternal health community organizations were encouraged to attend.

 Summit Goals: